dikortis/LetsTalkETC/Episodes/Episode_12.md

-more secure by leveraging the security of bitcoin so why would an out point need a proof-of-work system at all why not just junk it and rely completely on your approval
+more secure by leveraging the security of bitcoin so why would an out point need a proof-of-work system at all why not junk it and rely completely on your approval